smroid/cedar-detect/README.md

 # Overview

-StarGate provides efficient and accurate detection of stars in sky images.
+CedarDetect provides efficient and accurate detection of stars in sky images.
-Given an image, StarGate returns a list of detected star centroids expressed in image pixel coordinates.
+Given an image, CedarDetect returns a list of detected star centroids expressed in image pixel coordinates.

 Features: